alper/alpernl/content/posts/the-year-in-culture/index.md

 Bold is recommended.
 It looks like this year I especially enjoyed non-fiction maybe because my fiction was limited to fairly mediocre genre stuff.
 I'm resolving that reading should not be painful (Russians were a good attempt, but too boring) and that it should also not be trivial (so no more genre fiction crap for me).

-In movies I fared slightly better but did not manage to hit the one movie per week baseline with a meagre 23 of which only two in the cinema ((I miss Cineville so badly.)).
+In movies I fared slightly better but did not manage to hit the one movie per week baseline with a meagre 23 of which only two in the cinema [^1].
 I'm playing catchup now over the christmas break with eleven these views happening in December.

 All are in my [Letterboxed diary](http://letterboxd.com/alper/films/diary/) but since sites disappear I'm archiving them here as well.
 I am immensely pleased with almost all of the movies I have seen except for the two marked as shit.